syncfusion/Flutter-docs/Flutter/radial-gauge/getting-started.md

 ---
 layout: post
-title: Getting started with Flutter Radial Gauge widget | Syncfusion
+title: Getting Started for Syncfusion Flutter Radial Gauge
-description: Learn here about getting started with Syncfusion Flutter Radial Gauge (SfRadialGauge) control, its elements, and more.
+description: A quick tour to initial users on Syncfusion SfRadialGauge for flutter platform
-platform: Flutter
+platform: flutter
 control: SfRadialGauge
 documentation: ug
 ---

-# Getting started with Flutter Radial Gauge (SfRadialGauge)
+# Getting Started

 This section explains the steps required to add the radial gauge and its elements such as title, axis, range, pointer and annotation.
 This section covers only basic features needed to know to get started with Syncfusion radial gauge.